Funds

 Who this covers: Residence permits that expired on June 30, 2025, for which renewal requests were already submitted.
 These certificates had been extended to April 15, 2026 under AIMA's existing blanket protection regime.
 The April 2 announcement pushes that deadline approximately 60 days forward, to around June 14, 2026.

 Scale of the problem: An estimated 40,000 to 60,000 cases remain actively pending as of early April 2026.
-AIMA inherited over 400,000 pending cases when it replaced the former SEF in October 2023, and while the agency has resolved the majority, the cases that remain are often the most complex or were submitted when processing was at its slowest.
+AIMA inherited over 400,000 pending cases when it replaced the former SEF in October 2023, and while the agency has resolved the majority, the cases that remain are often the most complex.

 What AIMA confirmed: The extension is automatic for certificates in this category.
 AIMA also confirmed that certificates can be renewed again after the 60-day period if cases remain unresolved and no final decision has been issued — meaning further extensions are possible if the backlog persists.
-Treat June 14 as a hard deadline, not a soft one.
+Treat June 14 as a hard date for your own planning, not a soft one.

 Carry printed copies.
 AIMA has specifically instructed permit holders to carry printed copies of their renewal certificates at all times.
-Do not rely solely on the digital version or assume that a border officer will know to look up your status in a system.
+Do not rely solely on the digital version or assume that a border officer will know to look up your status.

-Why the backlog persists: Cultural mediators — the subcontracted workers who form nearly half of AIMA's effective staffing and serve as the linguistic and operational bridge between migrants and the bureaucracy — went on strike in late March 2026 over precarious employment contracts.
-Appointment disruptions spread across the country, with some offices reporting significant service interruptions.
-The underlying dispute — integration of subcontracted mediators into AIMA's permanent staff — remains unresolved, raising the risk of further stoppages in May and June.
+Why the backlog persists: Cultural mediators — the subcontracted workers who form a significant share of AIMA's effective frontline staffing and serve as the linguistic and operational bridge between migrants and the bureaucracy — went on strike in late March 2026 over precarious employment contracts.
+Appointment disruptions spread across the country.
+The underlying dispute — integration of subcontracted mediators into AIMA's permanent staff — remains unresolved, raising the risk of further stoppages.

 What You Should Do Now

 1. Find your first residence card issue date.
-This is the date that will define your citizenship timeline under the new law.
+This is the date that now defines your citizenship timeline under the new law.
 It is printed on your original card and recorded in your AIMA online portal account.

 3. Verify your AIMA renewal certificate status.
-Log into the AIMA online portal and confirm the validity date of your renewal certificate.
+Log into the AIMA online portal and confirm the validity date.
 Do not assume the 60-day extension has been applied without checking your specific case.

 4. Print a fresh copy of your renewal certificate.
 The physical document you carry may show the old April 15 date.
 Generate and print a fresh version that reflects the updated June 14 validity.

 5. If your case has been pending 12 months or more, consider legal action.
-Portuguese administrative law allows applicants to file a judicial subpoena compelling AIMA to issue a decision.
+Portuguese administrative law allows applicants to file a judicial subpoena compelling AIMA to issue a decision (ação de intimação para um comportamento).
 Cases that have cleared the statutory decision period without a ruling are eligible for this route, which has consistently produced decisions within 2 to 3 months in administrative courts.

 6. Do not panic about your residency rights.
 The permanence of your residence permit, your ability to renew it, and your path to permanent residency at 5 years are all unchanged.
 The new law lengthens the citizenship timeline — it does not shorten the residency rights you already hold.